-The inspection was carried out on 26 July 2016 by one Inspector and one expert by experience.
+The inspection was carried out on 15 September 2016 by two inspectors and one expert by experience.
 An expert by experience is a person who has experience in this type of service.
-This was to help facilitate the inspection and make sure that people who used the service and staff members were available to talk with us.
+This was to help facilitate the inspection and make sure that people who used the service and staff members were able to talk with us.
 Before the inspection, the provider was also required to complete a Provider Information Return (PIR).
 This is a form that requires them to give some key information about the service, what the service does well and improvements they plan to make.
-We also reviewed other information we held about the service including statutory notifications.
+We reviewed other information we held about the service including statutory notifications.
 Statutory notifications include information about important events which the provider is required to send us.

-During the inspection we spoke with 14 people who used the service, four relatives, eight staff members, the manager and the provider.
+During the inspection we spoke with 21 people who used the service, five relatives, nine staff members, the manager and a representative of the senior management team.
 We also received feedback from health and social care professionals.
-We looked at care plans relating to six people who used the service and four staff files.
+We looked at care plans relating to seven people who used the service and five staff files.